-This course is designed to bridge the syntax gap between programming in Pascal and programming in C. Students will convert CS 200 Pascal programming projects into C programs.
-This course will be required for those students who have completed CS 200 with Pascal and are currently enrolled in CS 250 with C, or who have completed CS 250 with Pascal and are currently enrolled in DP 235.
-1 hrs. lecture/wk.
+This course is designed to bridge the syntax gap between programming in another language and programming in C++.
+Students create programs similar to those assigned in CS 200, Concepts of Programming Algorithms, using C++.
+This course is required for those students unfamiliar with the syntax of C++ and who are currently enrolled in CS 250, Basic Programming Structures, using C++, or DP 235 Advanced C++ Applications.
+1 hr. lecture/wk.